tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   X['Day_of_Year'] = X.index.dayofyear
   ```

 * This creates a new column, called `Day_of_Year`.

 * `X.index` is in datetimeformat, and has attributes such as `dayofyear`, `weekofyear`, etc. that can be extracted from it.

 * More attributes can be found in the [documentation](https://pandas.pydata.org/pandas-docs/version/0.24.2/reference/api/pandas.DatetimeIndex.html)

-Explain creating dummy variables:
+Explain creating dummy variables.
+The `pd.get_dummies()` method creates a column for each day of the year, and for each row assigns a numerical value for that day.

   ```python
   X_binary_encoded = pd.get_dummies(X, columns=['Day_of_Year'])
   ```

-  * The `pd.get_dummies()` method creates a column for each day of the year, and for each row assigns a numerical value for that day.

 * Dummy variables are necessary because days are not continuous; they are categorical.

 * As an example, the day 121 of the year is assigned 1 for day 121, but 0 for all other days.

   ![Images/ts_regression03.png](Images/ts_regression03.png)